Application for Waiver of Corporate Practice Prohibitions

 - any entity with an operating certificate issued under the Public Health Law, the Mental Hygiene Law, or in accordance with comparable procedures by a State, federal or local government agency;

-- an institution of higher education that provides a program leading to licensure in medicine, nursing, psychology, social work or the mental health professions to the extent the services being provided are within the scope of the registered program;
+- an institution of higher education that provides a program leading to licensure in medicine, nursing, psychology, social work, applied behavior analysis or the mental health professions to the extent the services being provided are within the scope of the registered program;

 - an institution of higher education that provides counseling to students, staff and family members of students and staff